PurpleTurtleCreative/website/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 8.10.1: Nov 09, 2022 =
+- Fix: We fixed a bug in our auto-update logic when it encounters double digit version numbers.

+= 8.10.0: Nov 07, 2022 =
+- New: We created a new Media report available right inside WordPress Admin dashboard to view video plays and engagement
+- New: We added file download support for Pretty Links
+- Enhancement: We enhanced some UI elements within the plugin
+- Fix: We updated User Journey to work with older versions of Easy Digital Downloads

 = 8.9.1: Oct 11, 2022 =
 - Enhancement: Our UserJourney addon works with sequential orders
 - Enhancement: We updated some language inside the WordPress Admin area for GA4 reporting